pymupdf/PyMuPDF/docs/installation.rst

   * Then install SWIG with: ``sudo port install swig``
   * You may also need: ``sudo port install swig-python``

-As of ``PyMuPDF-1.20.0``, the required MuPDF source code is already in the sdist and is automatically built into PyMuPDF.
+As of ``PyMuPDF-1.20.0``, the required :title:`MuPDF` source code is already in the sdist and is automatically built into :title:`PyMuPDF`.

 Notes
 ~~~~~

-Wheels are available for Windows (32-bit Intel, 64-bit Intel), Linux (64-bit Intel, 64-bit ARM) and Mac OSX (64-bit Intel, 64-bit ARM), Python versions 3.7 and up.
+Wheels are available for Windows (32-bit Intel, 64-bit Intel), Linux (64-bit Intel, 64-bit ARM) and Mac OSX (64-bit Intel, 64-bit ARM), :title:`Python` versions 3.7 and up.

-Wheels are not available for Python installed with `Chocolatey
+Wheels are not available for :title:`Python` installed with `Chocolatey
 <https://chocolatey.org/>`_ on Windows.
 Instead install Python
 using the Windows installer from the python.org website, see:
 http://www.python.org/downloads

-PyMuPDF does not support Python versions prior to 3.7.
+:title:`PyMuPDF` does not support :title:`Python` versions prior to 3.7.
 Older wheels can be found in `this <https://github.com/pymupdf/PyMuPDF-Optional-Material/tree/master/wheels-upto-Py3.5>`_ repository and on `PyPI <https://pypi.org/project/PyMuPDF/>`_.
-Please note that we generally follow the official Python release schedules.
-For Python versions dropping out of official support this means, that generation of wheels will also be ceased for them.
+Please note that we generally follow the official :title:`Python` release schedules.
+For :title:`Python` versions dropping out of official support this means, that generation of wheels will also be ceased for them.

 There are no **mandatory** external dependencies.
 However, some optional feature are available only if additional components are installed:

 * `Pillow <https://pypi.org/project/Pillow/>`_ is required for :meth:`Pixmap.pil_save` and :meth:`Pixmap.pil_tobytes`.
 * `fontTools <https://pypi.org/project/fonttools/>`_ is required for :meth:`Document.subset_fonts`.
 * `pymupdf-fonts <https://pypi.org/project/pymupdf-fonts/>`_ is a collection of nice fonts to be used for text output methods.
 * `Tesseract-OCR <https://github.com/tesseract-ocr/tesseract>`_ for optical character recognition in images and document pages.
-Tesseract is separate software, not a Python package.
-To enable OCR functions in PyMuPDF, the software must be installed and the system environment variable ``"TESSDATA_PREFIX"`` must be defined and contain the ``tessdata`` folder name of the Tesseract installation location.
+Tesseract is separate software, not a :title:`Python` package.
+To enable OCR functions in :title:`PyMuPDF`, the software must be installed and the system environment variable ``"TESSDATA_PREFIX"`` must be defined and contain the ``tessdata`` folder name of the Tesseract installation location.
 See below.

-.. note:: You can install these additional components at any time -- before or after installing PyMuPDF.
-PyMuPDF will detect their presence during import or when the respective functions are being used.
+.. note:: You can install these additional components at any time -- before or after installing :title:`PyMuPDF`. :title:`PyMuPDF` will detect their presence during import or when the respective functions are being used.

 Install from source without using an sdist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* First get a PyMuPDF source tree:
+* First get a :title:`PyMuPDF` source tree:

   * Clone the git repository at https://github.com/pymupdf/PyMuPDF, for example::